kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 This calls the method you just created with the necessary parameters.

-Build and run, and commit some emoji ratings.
-You’ll be able to select a thumbs up or down, feel the tactile feedback when it commits, and see your vote show up on the cell.
+Build and run, and commit some emoji ratings by doing the following:

+1. Slowly press down on a cell until you see the rating view appear and feel the first tactile feedback.
+2. Select your rating, and press down harder to commit your choice until you feel the second tactile feedback.

+At this point, you will see your vote show up on the cell:

 ![width=75%](./images/working-commit.png)